JKU-ICG/AOS/SERV/README.md

 and the center and corner coordinates of the location

 `/drones`:
 Details about a single drone.
-Mostly camera properties but may hold additional properties in the future

 `/images`:
-A single image provided by one specific drone
+A single image provided by a specific drone

 `/integrals`:
-an integral image.

-The integral image has an optional reference to a drone, but it is best practice to actually make the drone reference explicit as it does define the properties of the camera so that the image can be correctly projected onto the terrain.
-When no reference is defined then some hard-coded default values for the camera projection are used.
+An integral image computed with AOS.

 `/labels`:
-Markers bound to a specific location.
+Markers representing the classification results performed on the integral images are bound to a specific location.

-The location_id in the label is required.

-`/flight_paths`
-Planned, or already performed flight paths.